Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 Here we are six years later and the same issue is still being discussed.
 Quite frankly, the players' mentality hasn't really changed in regard to the seriousness of their situation.

-A month ago, the Seattle Seahawks violated the NFL's concussion policy when they didn't even evaluate quarterback Russell Wilson after he was knocked out of a contest against the Arizona Cardinals.
+A month ago, the Seattle Seahawks reportedly violated the NFL's concussion policy when they didn't even evaluate quarterback Russell Wilson after he was knocked out of a contest against the Arizona Cardinals, per ESPN's Adam Schefter.

 The responsibility falls on the team and its medical personnel to make sure a player is properly evaluated.
 It didn't happen in the aforementioned situation, and the mentality to self-evaluate has been slow to materialize among highly competitive athletes.